MicrosoftDocs/cpp-docs/docs/parallel/amp/reference/array-view-class.md

 Sometimes it is convenient to view a multi-dimensional array as a linear, one-dimensional array, which may have a different value type than the source array.
 You can achieve this on an `array_view` by using this method.

-**Warning** Reinterpeting an array_view object by using a different value type is a potentially unsafe operation.
+**Warning** Reinterpreting an array_view object by using a different value type is a potentially unsafe operation.
 This functionality should be used with care.

 Here's an example: